cs1302uga/cs1302-ce04/README.md

 1. **[TRICKY]** From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
 At the same time, use input redirection to make standard input for the program come from `MyCat.java` instead of from the keyboard.
+You should be familiar with standard output redirection via `>` and `>>`.
+Redirecting input uses a similar syntax.

 **CHECKPOINT**